crate/crate-howtos/docs/going-into-production.rst

 Multi-purpose nodes
 ~~~~~~~~~~~~~~~~~~~

-A master-eligible node that also handles query execution loads can be
+You can configure a master-eligible node that also handles query execution loads
-configured like this:
+like this:

 .. code-block:: yaml